-The Refuge Lapeer Homeless Shelter assists people by providing emergency housing, food, housing transition services, a Day Center, job search transportation, educational/vocational training, dependence recovery, basic life skills education, and post-prison resources.
+The Refuge Lapeer Homeless Shelter assists people by providing emergency housing, food, housing transition services, a Day Center, job search transportation, educational and vocational training, dependence recovery, basic life skills education, and post-prison resources.

 Check out this great video!

 Location: 1009 N. Saginaw St, Lapeer, Michigan 48446

 The Refuge also operates as a year-round Day Center

 Summer Day Center days and times:

 Other Hours By Appointment.

 The Refuge Lapeer partners with local churches to provide food, shelter, housing transition services, and various resources to the homeless of Lapeer County during the winter months of the year.

 The Day Center is open year-round during the day to give aid to the homeless and other displaced people in the Lapeer area.